geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

           </view>

-Child elements:

-- **view**, One or more (see :ref:`creating-custom-editor-view`)
+      Child elements:- **view**, One or more (see :ref:`creating-custom-editor-view`).. _creating-custom-editor-view:

-.. _creating-custom-editor-view:

 Defining a view
 ---------------

-A view has a label and defines a specific rendering of the metadata records.
+A view has a label and define a specific rendering of the metadata records.
 A view is composed of one or more tabs.

 .. code-block:: xml

       <views>
           <view name="custom-view">
               ....
           </view>

 The view could be displayed or not according to the metadata record content or the current user session using the displayIfRecord and displayIfServiceInfo attribute.

-Attributes:

-- **name** (Mandatory)
+      Attributes:- **name** (Mandatory)
 The key of the view name stored in ``{schema}/loc/{lang}/strings.xml`` or the element name with namespace prefix.

 .. code-block:: xml